14 Low-Cost Marketing Ideas for Small Businesses

 Speaking of social media, do you have QR codes and ways for people to follow?
 Many customers just need a little reminder and a little help to follow you online.
 Adding QR codes with stickers is another inexpensive way to promote your online image.

-3. Ask and Ye Shall Receive Reviews
+3. Ask, and You Shall Receive Reviews

-4. Support Your Community
+5. Support Your Community

 Additionally, local libraries serve as cultural and educational hubs.
 Partnering with them offers various avenues for community engagement.
 Whether it’s providing samples of your product, conducting demonstrations of your services, or featuring in their newsletters, the library can be a fantastic platform to reach diverse segments of the community.